Amy Kaner

 Kayla Silva

-Kayla has always been passionate about movement—from competitive sports growing up to hiking, strength training, and time outdoors.
-While she has practiced yoga on and off over the years, she discovered mat Pilates while recovering from injuries and addressing long-standing muscle imbalances.
+Kayla has always been passionate about movement, from competitive sports and hiking to strength training and time outdoors.
+She discovered mat Pilates while recovering from injuries and addressing long-standing muscle imbalances, helping her rebuild strength and reconnect with her body.

-Pilates helped her rebuild strength in a sustainable way and reconnect with her body both physically and mentally.
-As an Adapted Physical Education teacher for the past 14 years, she is passionate about helping others discover what their bodies are capable of through movement.
+As an Adapted Physical Education teacher for 14 years, Kayla is passionate about helping others discover what their bodies are capable of.
 She is currently completing her Mat and Reformer certifications through Balanced Body and is excited to share Pilates with the community.

 Kacie Brennell

-Kacie began practicing yoga regularly in 2021 as a way to manage stress, and it quickly became a lifestyle.
-Through breath, movement, and presence, yoga helped her build a more honest and connected relationship with her body and herself.
+Kacie began practicing yoga regularly in 2021 as a way to manage stress, and it quickly became a meaningful part of her life.
+Through breath, movement, and presence, yoga helped her build a deeper connection with her body and herself.

-As a teacher, she creates grounding, accessible flows that invite students to slow down, tune in, and reconnect with their inner truth.
-She often weaves in seasonal themes, moon cycles, and astrology as gentle reminders of the natural rhythms within and around us.
+As a teacher, she creates grounding, accessible flows that invite students to slow down, tune in, and reconnect.
+She often incorporates seasonal themes, moon cycles, and astrology as gentle reflections of the natural rhythms within and around us.

-Her classes are intentional, down-to-earth, and welcoming offering space to breathe, move, and leave feeling more at home in yourself.
+Her classes are intentional, welcoming, and down-to-earth, offering space to breathe, move, and feel more at home in yourself.

 Kelly Isbell